Mariojulioreis/action-github-app-token/README.md

 # action-github-app-token

-This uses GitHub Apps to fetch an auth token for an App installation
+This uses GitHub Apps to fetch a GitHub auth token for a GitHub App installation.
+The GitHub App is used to authorize API access across multiple repositories.

 ## Development